ringwormGO-organization/Termi/README.md

 ### Build & Run - Other platforms
 - Just run `compile_all.sh` (it won't compile test Rust command)
+  - first argument is number of threads
+  - second argument is do you want clean build
 1. Compile `Termi-Commands` project by running `cmake . && make`
 2. Compile `Termi-GUI` project by running `cmake . && make`
 3. Copy `libTermi-GUI.so` and `libTermi-Commands.so` files into `Termi-Main` folder/directory.